YinHK-gameDev/unity-learn/scripting cheestsheet/object/README.md

 Unity has a class in the UnityEngine namespace called Object, which acts as a base class for all objects that Unity can reference in the editor.
 Classes which inherit from `UnityEngine.Object` have special functionality which means they can be dragged and dropped into fields in the Inspector
 , or picked using the Object Picker next to an Object field.

+**Base class** for all objects Unity can reference.

+Any public variable you make that derives from Object gets shown in the inspector as a drop target, allowing you to set the value from the GUI.
+UnityEngine.Object is the base class of all built-in Unity objects.

 https://docs.unity3d.com/ScriptReference/Object.html